 If you have any other questions about this course please get in touch.
 You can either email or phone (We are out climbing through the day with limited phone signal, so leave a message and we will call you back or send us an email).

 If you are looking for a course for a large group or group of young people please have a look at our group adventure site - www.snowdoniaoutdooradventure.co.uk

 1:1 £220 per day

 For a list of equipment and personal kit please check the KIT LIST for your course.

 Any equipment you do not have can be hired for prices see the booking page.

-If you are not having an all inclusive package accommodation and food are not included in the price of your course.
 We have complied a list of accommodation campsites and bunkhouses to Hotels, pick something that suits you.

 Paul James 07739 813927